Nadette-13/Mon_22831_Mfuranzima_Nadette_BigData_exam/README.md

 Sector Selection
 Sector: Education

-(Add your sector selection share link here if available)

 Problem Statement
 The project aims to answer:
 "Can we detect patterns and factors contributing to student dropout and academic achievement using Big Data Analytics?"